 Beginners should stick with CyberDuck as it’s free and works as advertised.
 For pro users, I would recommend Transmit 5.

 Open the Finder menu on the Mac.
 Click Go in the menu bar and select Connect to Server.
-Add server address and use login credentials from the following menu.
+Add the server address and use login credentials from the following menu.

 You may want to take a peek at: